CYNAR2k/link-z/docs/README.md

 # Software 🔧

-- [7-ZIP](https://www.7-zip.org/) - A file archiver, better than winrar
+- [7-Zip](https://www.7-zip.org/) - A file archiver, better than winrar
-- [GEEK UNINSTALLER](https://geekuninstaller.com/) - It's better than the windows one
+- [Geek Uninstaller](https://geekuninstaller.com/) - Uninstall your programs and looks for leftovers that normally windows don't remove.
+- [Bulk Crap Uninstaller](https://www.bcuninstaller.com/) - Programs Uninstaller like Geek, but with more features and it's open-source.
 - [SNAPPY DRIVER INSTALER ORIGIN](https://www.snappy-driver-installer.org/) - Get all your pc drivers
 - [VMWARE WORKSTATION 17 PRO](https://www.vmware.com/products/workstation-pro.html)  `KEY: MC60H-DWHD5-H80U9-6V85M-8280D`
 - [FIND OLD VERSIONS OF VMWARE SOFTWARE](https://customerconnect.vmware.com/downloads/#all_products) - You need account to download.
 Use BUGMENOT Website to find free accounts if you don't want to create one.